otisTek/miloPlot/README.rst

 ##########

 My python skills are primitive at best, but this code does what I need it to do.
 It you find it useful great.
 I'm open to suggestions to make it better.

+My "go to" reference for this work was the book:
+A Student’s Guide to Python for Physical Modeling, by Jesse M. Kinder & Philip Nelson

+An awesome quick start for python.